msdeep14/play_2048/README.md

 # play_2048
 android game 2048

+For playing this game, you are just required to run in terminal with g++ installed.

+check instructions options for How to play the game.

-suggest improvements in code if you think :) thank you
+Suggest improvements in code if you find any :)

+Thank you